e-sushi/figures/docs/suugu.md

 graph      | graphing grid with a local camera in which equations can be drawn
 element    | anything with position, size, coordinate space, and display info
 canvas     | manages the elements, world, and input

+&#9679; NOTE: In AST code comments, literals/lit might refer to literal, variable, or function call, since they all behave the same.
 </div>

 [//]: # (///////////////////////////////////////////////////////////////////////////////////////// Input)